cmu-phil/r-tetrad/README.md

     1. From the File menu, select "New Project".
     1. Click "Existing Directory".
     1. Click Browse and browse into the "r-tetrad" directory you just cloned.
 Click "Open" and click "Create Project".
-    1. In the lower right-hand corner of RStudio, in the Files tab, click on "scripts" and then click on "main.R".
+    1. In the lower right-hand corner of RStudio, in the Files tab "main.R".
+It's inside the "scripts" directory, so you may need to click on "scripts" first.
 This should place the contents of main.R in the upper-left hand panel.
     1. Then click in the upper left-hand panel and select all its contents.
         1. On a Mac, type command-A.
         2. On Windows type control-A.